JSON: Get Value¶

 Important Notes¶

-- Empty key_path returns input: If key_path is empty, the entire json_data is returned.
+- Empty path behavior: If key_path is empty, the entire json_data is returned.

-- Missing keys or None stops traversal: If any step is missing or resolves to None, the node returns default_value.
+- None values: If a resolved segment is None, the node returns default_value.

 Troubleshooting¶

-- Got None instead of a value: Provide default_value to avoid None, and verify the key_path matches the JSON structure.
+- Got null instead of a value: Provide a default_value or verify the key_path matches your data structure exactly.